mile-hi-labs/react-data/README.md

 ## Overview
 React Data is a state management library for React and React Native applications.
-The library is lightweight and configurable so you can quickly connect to your API and get back to writing code.
+The library is lightweight and configurable so you can quickly connect React Data to your API and then grow with it over time.

 ## How it Works